AHS Centaur

-Australian Hospital Ship (AHS) Centaur (Note: The AHS is alternatively reported as standing for Army Hospital Ship.
-Also correctly referred to as 2/3rd AHS Centaur or AHS 47.
-Also incorrectly referred to as HMAS Centaur or HMAHS Centaur.) was a hospital ship which was attacked and sunk by a Japanese submarine off the coast of Queensland, Australia, on 14 May 1943.
+AHS Centaur was a hospital ship which was attacked and sunk by a Japanese submarine off the coast of Queensland, Australia, on 14 May 1943.
 Of the 332 medical personnel and civilian crew aboard, 268 died, including 63 of the 65 army personnel.

-The Scottish-built vessel was launched in 1924 as a combination passenger liner and refrigerated cargo ship and operated a trade route between Western Australia and Singapore via the Dutch East Indies (now Indonesia), carrying passengers, cargo, and livestock.
-At the start of World War II, Centaur (like all British Merchant Navy vessels) was placed under British Admiralty control, but after being fitted with defensive equipment, was allowed to continue normal operations.
+Completed in Scotland by Scotts Shipbuilding & Engineering Company as a combination passenger liner and refrigerated cargo ship in 1924, it operated between Western Australia and Singapore via the Dutch East Indies, carrying passengers, cargo, and livestock.
+At the start of World War II, Centaur, like all British Merchant Navy vessels) was placed under Admiralty control, but after being fitted with defensive equipment, was allowed to continue normal operations.
 In November 1941, the ship rescued German survivors of the engagement between Kormoran and HMAS Sydney.
 Centaur was relocated to Australia's east coast in October 1942, and used to transport materiel to New Guinea.

 In January 1943, Centaur was handed over to the Australian military for conversion to a hospital ship, as her small size made her suitable for operating in Maritime Southeast Asia.
 The refit (including installation of medical facilities and repainting with Red Cross markings) was completed in March, and the ship undertook a trial voyage: transporting wounded from Townsville to Brisbane, then from Port Moresby to Brisbane.
-After replenishing in Sydney, Centaur embarked the 2/12th Field Ambulance for transport to New Guinea, and sailed on 12 May.
+After replenishing in Sydney, Centaur embarked on the 2/12th Field Ambulance for transport to New Guinea, and sailed on 12 May.
 Before dawn on 14 May 1943, during her second voyage, Centaur was torpedoed and sunk by a Japanese submarine off Moreton Island, Queensland.
 The majority of the 332 aboard died in the attack; the 64 survivors were discovered 36 hours later.
 The incident resulted in public outrage as attacking a hospital ship is considered a war crime under the 1907 Hague Convention.
-Protests were made by the Australian and British governments to Japan and efforts were made to discover the people responsible so they could be tried at a war crimes tribunal.
+Protests were made by the Australian and British governments to Japan, and efforts were made to discover the people responsible so they could be tried at a war crimes tribunal.
 In the 1970s the probable identity of the attacking submarine, I-177, became public.

 The reason for the attack is unknown; there are theories that Centaur was in breach of the international conventions that should have protected her, that I-177s commander was unaware that Centaur was a hospital ship, or that the submarine commander, Hajime Nakagawa, knowingly attacked a protected vessel.
 The wreck of Centaur was found on 20 December 2009; a claimed discovery in 1995 has been proven to be a different shipwreck.